hippiehunter/dblbook/src/common/variables.md

 > If a routine return value is of type `a`, `d`, or `id`, the compiler will not be able to infer the data type for initial value expressions.
 In contrast, data types such as structures, classes, and sized primitives can be correctly inferred by the compiler.

 > #### Traditional DBL note
-> `Data` declarations must declared at the top of a `begin-end` block.
-This restriction does not exist in DBL running on .NET.
+> DATA declarations must declared at the top of a BEGIN-END block.
+This restriction does not exist for DBL running on .NET.

 TODO: note about goto/call out of scopes with local data declarations